Racing officials approve Churchill Downs purchase of Turfway

 LEXINGTON, Ky.
-(AP) — The Kentucky Horse Race Commission has approved the sale of Turfway Park to Churchill Downs.
+(AP) — The Kentucky Horse Racing Commission has approved the sale of Turfway Park to Churchill Downs.

-News outlets report the 15-member commission on Tuesday unanimously approved Churchill Downs’ bid to buy Turfway Park for $46 million.
+News outlets report the commission on Tuesday unanimously approved Churchill Downs’ bid to buy Turfway Park for $46 million.

 Churchill President Kevin Flanery says the purchase is a $150 million investment in Kentucky racing.
 That figure includes the purchase price.

-Note: This story has been corrected to show the commission is the Kentucky Horse Racing Commission and it approved the sale Tuesday, not Monday.